an estimated 777,400 Afghans were newly displaced inside the country by the end of 2021.

 The needs of those who have had to flee suddenly are acute, increasing demand for shelter, food, water and health services.
-As part of the broader UN effort, UNHCR has helped assess the needs of almost 623,200 internally displaced civilians since the start of 2021.
+As part of the broader UN effort, UNHCR has protected and assessed the needs of 3.2 million internally displaced Afghans since the start of 2021.

 UNHCR continues to work with authorities in some of the countries neighboring Afghanistan to plan and prepare for potential future movements of Afghan refugees.